martindisch/set-date/README.md

 # set-date

-A very simple and stupid tool to set EXIF data based on a very specific file name convention, because I'm too lazy to use ExifTool.
+A very simple and stupid tool to set EXIF data based on a very specific file name convention, because I'm too lazy to learn how to use ExifTool properly.

 ## License